MSW, UNC-Chapel Hill School of Social Work

 BA in Anthropology, Social and Economic Justice, University of North Carolina at Chapel Hill

 Jamie’s love of travel has led her to work and wander her way across the globe.
 It also led her to Dragons, where she’s been teaching, learning, and exploring since 2010.

 Domestically and abroad, Jamie has worked on community-based development initiatives focused on women’s empowerment and social change.
-After college, Jamie moved to Rwanda on a fellowship to conduct self-designed research, investigating approaches to post-conflict trauma healing and community building.
-She has since worked with several international NGOs, collaborating with social change organizations in East Africa and Central America.
+After college, Jamie moved to Rwanda to investigate approaches to post-conflict trauma healing and community building.
+In the years that followed, she worked with several international NGOs, collaborating with activists in East Africa and Central America.

 “Engaging with communities in new environments is messy…It is a journey that presents challenges, but in so doing allows a person to examine her expectations, trust the process, and discover gifts and connections she may otherwise have forgotten or taken for granted.”